QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 ---------------------

 :code:`NLDATA<X>`
  is a table that defines a nonlinear data distribution.
 The type as which the data is interpreted, depends on where the data table is used.
-Currently, nonlinear data tables can be used to define nonlinear stress/strain relationships for the axial (EA) stiffness of mooring lines (see :ref:`Cable Elements and Ground-Fixing`) or to define the force/displacement relationships of spring (or damper) elements (see :ref:`Nonlinear Spring and Damper Constraints`).
+Currently, nonlinear data tables can be used to define nonlinear stress/strain relationships for the axial (EA) stiffness of mooring lines (see :ref:`Mooring Elements and Ground-Constraints`) or to define the force/displacement relationships of spring (or damper) elements (see :ref:`Nonlinear Spring and Damper Constraints`).

  Each nonlinear data table needs a unique identifier, such as NLDATA1, NLDATA2, NLDATA3, up to NLDATA100.
 The first column in each data table represents the x-value (such as displacement, velocity or strain) and the second column represents the y-axis (such as force or stress.
 A nonlinear data table is assumed to always go through the origin at x=0 and y=0 and it is not requires to input the 0,0 entry into the table.
 Other values should be input is ascending order of x.